0100000101010011/responsive-slide-out/README.md

 features:

-designed for mobile
+designed for mobile (kicks in at 640px width)

-basic functionality ready to be extended
+basic functionality ready to be extended as needed

 setup to load everything dynamically (self-contained, default) or manually add the html and css (split into separate files)